Authorization Cheat Sheet¶

 As a security concept, Least Privileges refers to the principle of assigning users only the minimum privileges necessary to complete their job.
 Although perhaps most commonly applied in system administration, this principle has relevance to the software developer as well.
 Least Privileges must be applied both horizontally and vertically.
 For example, even though both an accountant and sales representative may occupy the same level in an organization's hierarchy, both require access to different resources to perform their jobs.
 The accountant should likely not be granted access to a customer database and the sales representative should not be able to access payroll data.
 Similarly, the head of the sales department is likely to need more privileged access than their subordinates.

-Failure to enforce least privileges in an application can jeopardize the confidentially of sensitive resources.
+Failure to enforce least privileges in an application can jeopardize the confidentiality of sensitive resources.
 Mitigation strategies are applied primarily during the Architecture and Design phase (see CWE-272); however, the principle must be addressed throughout the SDLC.